edgedelta/docs/docs/appendices/on-prem-rehydration.md

 Rehydration components can be deployed to any K8s cluster.
 OpenFaaS technology is used to handle rehydration requests and can scale out to multiple instances as needed.

-After you follow the steps below, you will still be able to use the **Rehydrations** page to trigger rehydrations and Edge Delta backend will **not** be involved in the handling of raw data.
+After you follow the steps below, you will still be able to use the **Rehydrations** page to trigger rehydrations and the Edge Delta backend will **not** be involved in the handling of raw data.
 The Edge Delta backend will simply serve as metadata storage for rehydrations, such as input/filters/destination and status.

 ***